-- a) is terminated for just cause; - b) voluntarily terminates or abandons his/her position; - c) is on lay-off for more than twelve (12) months; - d) is unavailable or declines two offers of employment.
-Each offer shall be made on separate days and be for work available on separate days in which the duration and nature of work is reasonably similar to that the employee carried out prior to lay-off.
+- (a) is terminated for just cause; - (b) voluntarily terminates or abandons his/her position; - (c) is on layoff for more than twelve (12) months; - (d) is unavailable or declines two offers of employment.
+Each offer shall be made on separate days and be for work available on separate days in which the duration and nature of work is reasonably similar to that the employee carried out prior to layoff.

-30.05 Lay-Off and Recall
+30.5 Layoff and Recall

-- Lay-off of non-regular employees shall be based on service seniority within a department, campus, discipline or specialty, provided that senior staff to be retained have appropriate qualifications. - b) Non-regular employees on lay-off shall be recalled in order of service seniority within the College Campus provided the non-regular employee is qualified to carry out the work which is available. - c) Notwithstanding Article 30.05 (a) non-regular employees hired for seasonal work or a term certain shall be laid off upon completion of the season or term and shall be subject to recall procedures in accordance with Article 30.05 (b).
+- (a) Layoff of non-regular employees shall be based on service seniority within a department, campus, discipline or specialty, provided that senior staff to be retained has appropriate qualifications. - (b) Non-regular employees on layoff shall be recalled in order of service seniority within the college campus provided the non-regular employee is qualified to carry out the work which is available. - (c) Notwithstanding Article 30.5(a) non-regular employees hired for seasonal work or a term certain shall be laid off upon completion of the season or term and shall be subject to recall procedures in accordance with Article 30.5(b).

-30.06 Application of Agreement
+30.6 Application of Agreement

-- Except as otherwise noted in this Article, the provisions of Articles 11, 13, 17, 18, 19, 20, and 25 of this Agreement do not apply to non-regular employees, except as otherwise indicated. - b) Time spent at court by a non-regular employee in his/her official capacity shall be at his/her regular rate of pay. - c) Court action arising from employment which require a non-regular employee's attendance at court, shall be with pay. - d) Any non-regular employee who is eligible to vote in a Federal, Provincial or Municipal election or a referendum shall have four (4) consecutive clear hours during the hours in which the polls are open in which to cast his/her ballot. - e) Non-regular employees shall be entitled to provisions of Article 20.01 Bereavement Leave, however, such leave shall be without pay.
+- (a) Except as otherwise noted in this article, the provisions of Articles 11, 13, 17, 18, 19, 20, and 25 of this Agreement do not apply to non-regular employees, except as otherwise indicated. - (b) Time spent at court by a non-regular employee in his/her official capacity shall be at his/her regular rate of pay. - (c) Court action arising from employment which requires a non-regular employee's attendance at court shall be with pay. - (d) Any non-regular employee who is eligible to vote in a federal, provincial or municipal election or a referendum shall have four (4) consecutive clear hours during the hours in which the polls are open in which to cast his/her ballot. - (e) Non-regular employees shall be entitled to provisions of Article 20.2 Bereavement Leave.

-30.07 Health and Welfare
+30.7 Health and Welfare

-Non-regular employees shall receive compensation of \$0.50 per working hour in lieu of health and welfare benefits.
+Non-regular employees shall receive compensation of fifty cents (50¢) per working hour in lieu of health and welfare benefits.

-30.08 Weekly Indemnity
+30.8 Weekly Indemnity

-Article 30.07 will not apply when a non-regular employee is receiving benefits under Article 30.08.
+Article 30.7 will not apply when a non-regular employee is receiving benefits under Article 30.8.